 Mistress Simone leaned back in her chair, and was the first to speak.
-“What intelligence do you have to support such a assumption?”
+“What intelligence do you have to support such a wild assumption?”

 “I assure you, Simone…the information collected is sound.”
 Zarius informed her.
-“We received confirmation a few months ago from vampires in our sector that came to believe that the Mimic was a reality, and we sent out scouts to thoroughly research the claims made by each and every single one of them.
+“We received confirmation a few months ago from vampires in our sector that came to believe that the vampire Mimic was a reality, and we sent out scouts to thoroughly research the claims made by each and every single one of them.
 We began generating lists of potential targets in the area and came up with nothing.
 A least not at first.
-But somehow…the rumors resurfaced with frightening accuracy.
-And they do fit with the findings of the Mimic prophecy.
+But somehow…new rumors resurfaced with frightening accuracy.
+And they do fit in with the teachings of the Mimic prophecy.
 We have reason to believe…that our recent findings are true.
 It IS happening again.”

 “But what if the rumors are true, Beraad?”
 Zarius replied.
-“What if we are dealing with the coming of a prophet, beyond our understanding?”
+“What if we are dealing with the coming of a genuine prophet, beyond our understanding?”

 Simone added, “Or an angel of darkness, waiting to destroy us all?”
 The council turned their attention towards her as she continued.
-“Is that not what many of the scriptures have foretold?
+“Is that not what many of the vampire scriptures have foretold?
 Is that not the tragedy and horror that we faced and fought against with the last of his kind?”

 “The Dawn is an honored philosophy that could easily unite both daylight and darkness once and for all.
 On all levels.
 Imagine a world where such clarity and acceptance is possible.
 Maybe even ‘common’.
 If we just give the Mimic an opportunity to mature…”

-As he went through the list of incidents, I felt Julian send me a message.
+As he went through the list of incidents, I felt Julian send me a mental message.
 “What’s going on?
 I thought Mimics were just a story?”

 “Apparently not.
-With all of the ancient accounts, scriptures, and prophecies, I always had faith that at least ONE of them had to have existed at some point, if not many.”
+With all of the documented ancient accounts, scriptures, and prophecies, I always had faith that at least ONE of them had to have existed at some point, if not many.”

 “But then…why do they wanna kill him?”
 He asked.